UK PM Johnson's spokesman dismisses Brexit delay law loophole talk

 In a speech on Thursday, former Conservative premier Major said he feared Johnson would try to bypass the law by using an “Order of Council” to suspend it until after the Brexit deadline.

-“I don’t recognise that at all,” the spokesman said when asked about the plan.
-(Reporting by William James; editing by Michael Holden)
+“I don’t recognize that at all,” the spokesman said when asked about the plan.